 The Nebraska statutes provide that the School District shall contribute the greater of (a) one hundred percent of the contributions by the employees or (b) such amount as may be necessary to maintain the solvency of the system, as determined annually by the board upon recommendation of the actuary and the trustees.
 The Trustees have adopted the criteria established in Governmental Accounting Standard Number 25 as the basis for determining the contribution amount necessary to maintain the solvency of the System.
-The results of this valuation indicate that, given the contributions made by members and the State, the School District must contribute 8.60% of pay.
+The results of this valuation indicate that, given the contributions made by members and the State, the actuarial required contribution for the School District is 9.32% of pay.
+It should be noted that the amortization period is now 30 years, reflecting the full phase-in of the GASB Standard.
+This change from 40 to 30 years added approximately 0.7% to the required employer actuarial required contribution rate.